 Can Babies Travel Without a Passport?

-As many of us prepare for our annual summer vacations this year, it might come as a shock to learn that some countries require Americans to obtain visas before entering their borders – even if they’re visiting for up to 90 days!
-The list includes popular travel destinations like Mexico and Canada, which means many people will likely run into trouble at customs when trying to re-enter the U.S. after their trip south or north.Â
+As many of us prepare for our annual summer vacations this year, it might be a shock to learn that some countries require Americans to obtain visas before entering their borders – even if they’re visiting for up to 90 days!
+The list includes popular travel destinations like Mexico and Canada, which means many people will likely run into trouble at customs when trying to re-enter the U.S. after their trip south or north.

 How do I get my baby a U.S.A. passport?